Rel1cx/eslint-react/README.md

 It's a platform for creating ESLint rules for not just for ReactDOM but also other libraries and frameworks that use React as a runtime.

-## Why?

-### What are the differences between `@eslint-react/eslint-plugin` and `eslint-plugin-react`?

-The main difference is when using `@eslint-react/eslint-plugin` you can customize the behavior of the rules depending on the what render target you are using.
-While `eslint-plugin-react` will always assume you are using React DOM even if you are working with a project that only uses React Three Fiber.

-### Is `@eslint-react/eslint-plugin` a replacement for `eslint-plugin-react`?

-No, `@eslint-react/eslint-plugin` is not meant to be a drop-in replacement for `eslint-plugin-react`.
-But you can still using it as a replacement if you want to.
-Just keep in mind that some rules may behave differently, the rules provided by `@eslint-react/eslint-plugin` are designed to be more strict than `eslint-plugin-react`.

 ## Highlights

 - Well designed rule behaviors and sensible defaults.